tacogips/async-graphql-reverse/README.md

-### Graphql Schema definition to rust code for async-graphql
+### Rust code generator from Graphql schema for aysnc-graphql

 this repository is heavily inspired by https://github.com/atsuhiro/codegen-for-async-graphql